 There are some other factors working against him as well, chief among them being age.
 At age 25, he’s appeared in only 35 MLB games—that usually doesn’t bode well for a player’s odds of having a long career.

 For 2012, Phelps should be considered the top option for a utility role if one should open up on the MLB roster.
 But I don’t work in Cleveland’s front office and they seem to think differently.
 They added wash-ups Jose Lopez and Andy LaRoche on minor league deals to potentially fill that spot instead.

 But what is a realistic outcome for Phelps long-term?
 I still think he will get another shot at an MLB job soon, but since Kipnis will be implanted as the second baseman for the next few years, Phelps’ only shot in Cleveland is as a utility player.
 If he were to get a job as a starter for another team, he might just end up as a fringe player; as a utility man, though, he could be a valuable asset to a contending team, which the Indians will hopefully be in the near future.

-Topics: Cord Phelps
+Tags: Cord Phelps